zmac - Z-80 Macro Cross Assembler

 |For statements that have been added as parse rules but have no effect.
 The only current example is subttl which sets the sub title of a listing in certain assemblers.|

-Except for ".rel", zmac writes every known output when assembling.
-This is no burden on modern computers and saves having to come up with options to select a particular output format.
+Except for ".rel", zmac writes every known output when assembling by default.
+This is no burden on modern computers and saves having to meticulously select the desired output format.

-".rel" is a special case since that format is intended for linking and can have undefined external symbols which would be errors in the other formats which do not support them.
+".rel" is a special case since that format is intended for linking and can have undefined external symbols which would be errors in the other formats.
+Conversely, a simple "org $8000" will be an error for ".rel" output as it defaults to the code segment where absolute origin statements are forbidden.

 |AMSDOS executable format for Amstrad computers.|